Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 This tanky build is about withstanding as much punishment as possible while still dealing decent damage, which automatically makes it a great option for Death March difficulty.

-You also have some customization options with this build if you prefer even more survivability vs. damage.
-For mutagens, you can either go with my recommendations (2 greens, 1 red, 1 blue) to maximize the bonuses or use 4 greater greens for the greatest vitality.
+If you prefer even more survivability vs. damage, you also have some customization options with this build.
+For mutagens, you can either go with my recommendations (2 greens, 1 red, 1 blue) to maximize the bonuses or use four greater greens for the greatest vitality.

-You can also pick up the Survival Instinct skill for an additional 15% vitality, but I don’t feel that it’s necessary since you’re already super tanky and have high vitality.
-Yet another option for added survivability is to drop something for Undying, which will essentially give you an extra life (by returning you to 67% health when your vitality reaches 0).
+You can also pick up the Survival Instinct skill for an additional 15% vitality, but I don’t feel it’s necessary since you’re already super tanky and have high vitality.
+Yet another option is to drop something for Undying, which will essentially give you an extra life.
 You can drop some of your damage skills if you want to use these.

 You should also use decoctions to maximize your Alchemy skill bonuses.
 Any decoctions that boost your survivability will work; I recommend using Ekhidna and Troll.
 Ekimmara, Arachas, and Leshen are other good options.
 Of course, you can also opt for damage-boosting decoctions (since you’re already quite tanky), like Succubus.